SilverKineticsIndustries/w80/README.md

   If you would like to see the actual browser automation of the end-to-end testing, run npx cypress open, and the Cypress UI will open.
-From there you can run each tests and look at the automation in realtime.
+From there you can run each tests and look at the automation in real-time.